Gastro-esophageal reflux disease

 Common clinical features in adults include epigastric and retrosternal burning sensations (heartburn or pyrosis), regurgitation leaving an acidic taste in the mouth, postural regurgitation (usually in the supine position), waterbrash (increased salivation), enamel erosions, and a chronic dry cough 1.
 Symptoms are particularly pronounced during the night 1.

-In paediatrics, the presentation is often non-specific, with vomiting, upper and lower respiratory symptoms, irritability, aversion to food, and failure to thrive 2.
-A minority of paediatric patients with GORD (<1%) will additionally have spasmodic torticollis and dystonia, a constellation of symptoms known as Sandifer syndrome 3.
+In pediatrics, the presentation is often non-specific, with vomiting, upper and lower respiratory symptoms, irritability, aversion to food, and failure to thrive 2.
+A minority of pediatric patients with GERD (<1%) will additionally have spasmodic torticollis and dystonia, a constellation of symptoms known as Sandifer syndrome 3.

 Minor reflux disease

 In most patients with reflux disease, reflux is initiated by transient collapses of lower esophageal sphincter pressure.
 This results in the lower end of the esophagus being bathed in gastric acid for longer than normal.
 Patients may be symptomatic without developing endoscopic appearances of esophagitis (40% of cases).
 These patients will also have no detectable abnormality on a barium swallow.

 Loss of appropriate lower esophageal sphincter function gives rise to symptoms of reflux and globus symptoms, e.g. sensation of a lump at the back of the throat.
 It is affected by anatomical and physiological abnormalities:

 - prolonged fundal distension